Rizwan-Ishaq/SocialGraphPage/index.md

 - Thomas Aquinas _(12)_
 - Avicenna _(10)_

 Yet, the Islamic Golden age is by no means over: Averroes is the latinized version of _Ibn Rushd_, and Avicenna is the latinized version of _Ibn Sina_.
-Then there's of course Thomas Aquinas, who is very renowned.
+Then there's of course Thomas Aquinas, who is a very renowned thinker.

 ## The Renaissance: Year 1500-1600

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1500-1600.png?raw=true)
 _Acting as a frame for our wordcloud: Da Vinci's Vitruvian Man_

+The Renaissance [^xxx4]

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph4_1500_1600.png?raw=true)